Skip to the content.

 Training and Preparatory Data

-We are providing the following data to track participants (coming soon):
+We have provided the following data to track participants, available on HuggingFace:

 Task Definition and Query Data